The Free-Format Multi-Method Touch Editors

 The listing shows only 5 bells for Doubles, but you also have the option to include all bells in the listing.

-(eg. at a snap lead, hand or back stroke), and you can call Rounds here as well, where it is valid.
+(eg. at a snap lead, hand or back stroke), and you can call Rounds here as well, where there is no jump change.

 Call Events (Lead Ends)